Teangelo1/Plan-your-workday/README.md

 #Plan You Work Day

-Goal: Dynamically update HTML & CSS code to Create a simple calendar application that allows the user to save events for each hour of the day using jQuery.
+Goal: Dynamically update HTML & CSS code to create a simple calendar application that allows the user to save events for each hour of the day using jQuery.

 ##Developer Teangelo Burks